iloncka-ds/culicidaelab-server/README.md

 ## 📜 License

-This project is licensed under the Apache License 2.0 - see the `LICENSE` file for details.
+This project is licensed under the AGPL-3.0 License - see the `LICENSE` file for details.

 ## 🙏 Acknowledgments

 CulicidaeLab development is  supported by a grant from the **Foundation for Assistance to Small Innovative Enterprises (FASIE)
 [https://fasie.ru/](https://fasie.ru/)**.